Getting your products into people’s hands and generating new sales is tough as a new ecommerce business.

 If you generate a lot of sales from your affiliate marketing program and you can pay a 20% on product sales, then go for it, but keep in mind the previous factors we’ve discussed like customer lifetime value (CLV), customer retention rate (CRR), return on ad spend (ROAS), cost of goods sold (COGS), objectives and so on.

 Your margins play a large factor in what you can afford to pay affiliates.
-For example, if you’re working with dropshipping suppliers and your margins are 30%, you should pay your affiliates less than if your margins are 40%.
+For example, if you’re working with dropshipping suppliers or dropshipping on Amazon and your margins are 30%, you should pay your affiliates less than if your margins are 40%.

 There are a lot of factors to consider, but don’t get overwhelmed.